holochain/holochain-wasmer/README.md

 - use the same version of `holochain_serialized_bytes` as HDK/core
 - define functions that can be exposed to a wasm host (e.g. using HDK macros)
 - implement `serde` correctly using the same version as core
-- Serialize inputs in a compatible format, i.e. MessagePack with named fields
+- Serialize inputs in a compatible format

 Generally we want the HDK/tooling to hide/smooth at least the following details: